- The average cost of car insurance in Tennessee is $1,677 a year or $140 per month, based on our data analysis.

 Average cost of auto insurance in Tennessee by coverage level

-In Tennessee, car insurance rates can differ depending on how much coverage you choose.
-Drivers in Tennessee are required by law to have minimum insurance coverage limits of 25/50/25 to drive legally.
+In Tennessee, the cost of car insurance can vary depending on how much coverage you purchase.
+Tennessee drivers need at least the minimum insurance coverage limits of 25/50/25 to legally drive.

 Liability-only insurance policies are the most affordable option and provide the minimum coverage required in Tennessee.
 However, they don’t offer much protection.